codio/site/source/docs/courses/manage/course-add.html.md

 You can also add tags that identify the technologies used.
 An image icon can also be set.

-## Visibility
-This determines whether your module is publicly available to all Codio users or should remain private to you and/or your [Organization](/docs/dashboard/create/adminrole) (if you are a member of an Organization).
-By default, Modules are set to be Private.

-To publish your module to an Organization, please read on.

-## Owner
-By default, you are the owner of the module you create.

-If you are a member of an Organization, the Organization owner can disable the ability for you to create only private modules.
-See [Public/Private Settings](/docs/dashboard/create/public_private).

-If you select an Organization from the 'Who should own this module' dropdown, then

-1. Any Owner group members of that Organization are able to administer the module.
-2. All Organization members will be able to see it in the listing, even if the module is marked as private.

-To create a module that is private to your Organization, select the Organization as the owner.

 ## Adding a Module
 It is possible to add a module to your course that already exists in another course.
 Press the **Add Module** button.